The Jews of Egypt: From the Bible to the Golden Age and the Abraham Accords

 About this talk

 The Jewish Community in Egypt is as old as the Jewish tradition itself.
-We will follow the Jewish presence from the time of the Bible until its Golden Age, from around 1870 until the Suez Crisis in 1956.
+We will follow the Jewish presence from the time of the Bible through its Golden Age, from around 1870 until the Suez Crisis in 1956.
 We will relive the belle epoque - with Alexandrian born Alec Nacamuli - a time when Egyptian Jews enjoyed prosperity and relative calm, and we will discover their influence in commerce, culture and government circles.
 We will learn about their communal and religious life, and their relationship with their Muslim neighbors.

 We will then see how the tides change for the community, with the growth of Egyptian nationalism and the establishment of modern Israel.
 We will end by taking a look at the reality today, at the Jews, the synagogues and cemeteries that remain, and what efforts are being made to preserve this important part of Jewish and Egyptian history.